ljsinclair/featurebase-docs/docs/concepts/concept-pt3-range-encode-bit-slicing.md

 These bitmaps can therefore be removed.

+For example:

+TABLES

+## How to avoid losing data from a high-value bitmap

 To overcome a situation where a value **only exists** in a bitmap, a **not_null** bitmap is added.

 For example, the range-encoding on the **Units** bitmaps results in the following: